superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 Using Nexmo's APIs, you can provide each participant in a call with a temporary number that masks their real number.
 Each caller sees only the temporary number for the duration of the call.
 When there is no further need for them to communicate, the temporary number is revoked.

-You can download the source code from <https://github.com/Nexmo/node-voice-proxy>.
+You can download the source code from our [GitHub repo](https://github.com/Nexmo/node-voice-proxy).

 ## In this tutorial